stratum-mining/stratumprotocol.org/src/_blog/StratumV2-JN-Announcement.md

 tags:
   - StratumV2
   - JobNegotiator
-  - New-release

 ---

-We dig dig dig dig dig dig dig in our mine
+*We dig dig dig dig dig dig dig in our mine
 The whole day through
 To dig dig dig dig dig dig dig is what we really like to do It ain't no trick to get rich quick
 If you dig dig dig with a shovel or a pick
 In a mine!
 In a mine!
 In a mine!
 In a mine!
-Where a million sats shine!
+Where a million sats shine!*

-Heigh-ho, Heigh-ho
+*Heigh-ho, Heigh-ho
-Heigh-ho, Heigh-ho
+Heigh-ho, Heigh-ho*

 ---